Adversarial Domain Adaptation with Prototype-Based Normalized Output Conditioner: Experiments

-The results of the standard benchmark \emph{Office31} are reported in Tab.~\ref{tab:office}.
+The results of the standard benchmark \emph{Office31} are reported in Table~\ref{tab:office}.
 DANN-[f, p] improves marginally over DANN.
 Though CDAN+E outperforms comparison methods markedly, CDAN proves slightly inferior to MADA.
-The observation is reasonable, because tasks in \emph{Office31} such as A$\to$D and A$\to$W are easy and are able to provide more accurate pseudo-labels, which prioritizes methods involving explicit class-wise cross-domain feature alignment like MADA.
-Comparable with CDAN+E, SDAN improves the average accuracy by 4.2\% over DANN-[f, p].
-SSDAN brings handsome improvement over SDAN on four main transfer tasks including A$\to$D, A$\to$W, D$\to$A and W$\to$A, and outperforms CDAN+E.
+The observation is reasonable because tasks in \emph{Office31} such as A$\to$D and A$\to$W are easy and can provide more accurate pseudo-labels, which prioritizes methods involving explicit class-wise cross-domain feature alignment like MADA.
+Comparable with CDAN+E, NOUN improves the average accuracy by 4.2\% over DANN-[f, p].
+PRONOUN brings handsome improvement over NOUN on four main transfer tasks, including A$\to$D, A$\to$W, D$\to$A, and W$\to$A, and outperforms CDAN+E.